shubhanjal44/tej-india/PROJECT_OVERVIEW.md

-# SkillSwap India - Complete Project Overview
+# Tej India - Complete Project Overview

-## 🎯 What is SkillSwap India?
+## 🎯 What is Tej India?

-**SkillSwap India** is India's first peer-to-peer skill exchange platform that enables users to learn new skills without spending money.
+**Tej India** is India's first peer-to-peer skill exchange platform that enables users to learn new skills without spending money.
 Instead of paying for courses, users trade skills with each other.

 ### Core Concept
 **"सीखो और सिखाओ - Trade Skills, Not Money"**